asig/c64-sid-tester-cartridge/README.md

 I'm a happy owner of a few C64s, but unfortunately, the SIDs are degrading a *lot* as time goes by.
 While researching which SID alternative I should use, I stumbled over Adrian's awesome Youtube video ["I bought a C64 SID chip from AliExpress!"](https://www.youtube.com/watch?v=QwJNCy4ZYmI), in which he also showcased Andrew Challis' [SID Tester](https://hackjunk.com/2017/11/07/commodore-64-sid-tester).

 Such a SID tester would be *very* handy when testing boards, but it only exists as a BASIC program, and I am too lazy to hook up an SD2IEC and load the program when testing a board.
 So, I wrote a small assembler wrapper that allows me to start the BASIC program from a cartridge :-)

 ## How it works

 The cartridge code is quite simple.
 The whole BASIC program is stored on the cartridge as-is, and is copied to the regular BASIC storage on startup.
 This happens in 2 phases:

 ### Phase 1: Cold start
-On cold start, the standard C64 reset code is execute, but before BASIC's cold start routine is executed (via `jmp ($a000)`), a small trampoline `jmp run_prg` is installed in an unsued area of the zero page, and `sys251` is put into the keyboard buffer.
-As soon as BASIC returns to the input loop, this `SYS` is executed, and the phase 2 is started.
+On cold start, the standard C64 reset code is executed, but before it jumps into BASIC's cold start routine (via `jmp ($a000)`), a small trampoline `jmp run_prg` is installed in an unsued area of the zero page, and `sys251` is put into the keyboard buffer.
+As soon as BASIC returns to the input loop, this `SYS` is executed, starting phase 2.

 ### Phase 2: Copy and run the BASIC program
 In phase 2, the whole BASIC program is copied from cartridge memory